vorakl/vorakl.github.io/README.md

 ```

 3. Make a *Dev* version of the site and run it locally to check what it looks
-like by running this command in the site's repo
+like by running this command in a root directory of the site's repo

 ```
 cd src && make dev run
 ```

-4. If it looks fine, build a *Prod* version and push to the master branch
+4. If it looks good, build a *Prod* version and push to the master branch by
+running this command in a root directory of the site's repo

 ```
 cd src && make prod deploy